zillani/k8s-resources.bkp/CNCF/4-deployment-configs/readme.md

 kubectl create secret generic --help kubectl create secret generic mysql --from-literal=password=root
 ```
-A secret is not encrypted by default, only base64-encoded.
+A secret is not encrypted by default, only `base64-encoded`.
 You can see the encoded string inside the secret with kubectl.
 The secret will be decoded and be presented as a string saved to a file.
-The file can be used as an environmental variable or in a new directory, similar to the presentation of a volume.

 In order to encrypt secrets, you must create an `EncryptionConfiguration` object with a key and proper identity.
-Then, the kube-apiserver needs the `--encryption-provider-config` flag set to a previously configured provider, such as aescbc or ksm.
+Then, the kube-apiserver needs the `--encryption-provider-config` flag set to a previously configured provider, such as `aescbc` or `ksm`.

 Once this is enabled, you need to recreate every secret, as they are encrypted upon write.
 Multiple keys are possible.
 Each key for a provider is tried during decryption.
 The first key of the first provider is used for encryption.
 To rotate keys, first create a new key, restart (all) kube-apiserver processes, then recreate every secret.

 ```bash
 apiVersion: v1